 Don’t worry, you are not alone.
-The estimations of the National Institute of Mental Health show that 12.5% of adults in the United States experience a phobia at some point in their lives.
+The National Institute of Mental Health estimates that 12.5% of adults in the United States experience a phobia at some point.

-So, in this this article, I’m going to cover:
+So, in this article, I’m going to cover:

 - What is hair transplant trypophobia?